jaeyk/comp_thinking_social_science/README.md

 * In the fifth, students learn how to analyze high-dimensional data (e.g., text) using machine learning.
 * In the final, students learn how to access, query, and manage big data using SQL.

-Note: The course is a remix version of [the course](https://github.com/rochelleterman/PS239T) originally developed by [Rochelle Terman](https://github.com/rochelleterman).
+Note: This course is a remix version of [the course](https://github.com/rochelleterman/PS239T) originally developed by [Rochelle Terman](https://github.com/rochelleterman).

 ## Contact